Dementia and Eyesight: 3 Common Changes and Behaviors

 1. Field of vision narrows

-Teepa explains that by the time we’re 75 years old, the normal changes related to aging reduce our normal peripheral vision a little bit, so we’re not able to see and notice as much as we would when we were younger (17 sec in video).
+Teepa explains that by the time we’re 75 years old, the regular changes related to aging slightly reduce our peripheral vision, so we can see and notice less than we did when we were younger (17 sec in video).

 When someone has dementia, their field of vision narrows to about 12 inches around.
 As Teepa says, it’s like wearing binoculars (33 sec in video).

-If you were to use binoculars and try to move around normally, it would be very difficult.
+If you were to use binoculars and try to move around normally, it would be tough.

 As dementia advances, the brain may find that the information coming in through two eyes is too overwhelming.